poppy-project/poppy-docs/README.md

 ![Edit button](contributing/img/edit.png)

-Markdown syntax is used to edit the individual pages of the tutorial.
+Markdown syntax is used to edit the individual pages of the documentation.

 ![Github editor](contributing/img/github_editor.png)